brudex/ProjectRoomMgmt/readme.md

  3 Room allocation : For admitted students who come on training we should be able to assign rooms to them while they are on training

- The menu for the above features will therefore be Capture Admissions
+ The menu for the above features will therefore be
+  1. Capture Admissions
-   Search Admissions (the form will have by date , name and status i.e rejected or accepted) Room Booking
+  2. Search Admissions (the form will search by date , name and status i.e rejected or accepted)
+  3. Admitted Students (this are students who have been admitted only.
+The page should have a search form at the top   to search by date admitted, name and student no.).
+Beside each row there should be actions to allocate room, deactivate student, assign transportation
+  4. Room Booking.
+Students will be allocated rooms on this page